Hall algebras and quantum symmetric pairs II: reflection functors: Reflection functors and APR-tilting for quivers

 \subsection{AR quivers for rank 2 $\imath$quiver algebras}

-We describe explicitly the Auslander-Reiten (AR) quivers for the rank 2 $\imath$quivers, including $\imath$quiver of diagonal type (which gives rise to $\U$ of type $A_2$), split $\imath$quiver (which gives rise to split $\Ui$ of type $A_2$), and $\imath$quiver with $\btau \neq \Id$ (which gives rise to quasi-split $\U$ of type $A_3$).
+We describe explicitly the Auslander-Reiten (AR) quivers for the rank 2 $\imath$quivers, including $\imath$quiver of diagonal type (which gives rise to $\tU$ of type $A_2$), split $\imath$quiver (which gives rise to split $\tUi$ of type $A_2$), and $\imath$quiver with $\btau \neq \Id$ (which gives rise to quasi-split $\tUi$ of type $A_3$).
+We refer to \cite[Chapter IV]{ASS04} for the basics of AR theory, and \cite{BG82} for the coverings of the AR quiver of a representation-finite algebra introduced by Riedtmann.